 Consult with you doctor regularly about you ADHD treatment

 You doctor will carefully consider the pros and cons of combining these medications, including how these medicines might affect your health over time.
 However, it's important to understand that there is no one-size fits all treatment plan.

 You and your doctor should discuss all the options and choose a treatment strategy that works for you.

-There is no one medication that's been proven to be more effective than another so if you have tried one medicine and it did not work it's possible a different one might.
+There is no one medication that's been proven to be more effective than another.
+So if you've tried one medicine and it didn't work it's possible a different one might.

 Treatment outcomes for ADHD

 It is not simple to treat ADHD.
 Remember to keep your doctor updated on your progress so they can assist you in managing the problem effectively.

 Your doctor may also recommend other treatments, such as behavioural therapy or a support group to help you improve your quality of life.

 Adults who have not been successful in reducing their symptoms using traditional methods should consider an alternative strategy to manage their symptoms, such as diet, exercise, brain training neurofeedback, and occasionally supplements.